scrtlabs/SecretNetwork/docs/testnet/run-full-node-testnet.md

 perl -i -pe 's/persistent_peers = ""/persistent_peers = "115aa0a629f5d70dd1d464bc7e42799e00f4edae\@bootstrap.pub.testnet.enigma.co:26656"/' ~/.secretd/config/config.toml
 ```

-This configuration updates automatically by your node when it learns of new nodes in the network.

-### 16. Listen for incoming RPC requests so that light nodes can connect to you:
+### 17. Listen for incoming RPC requests so that light nodes can connect to you:

 ```bash
 perl -i -pe 's/laddr = .+?26657"/laddr = "tcp:\/\/0.0.0.0:26657"/' ~/.secretd/config/config.toml
 ```

-### 17. Enable `secret-node` as a system service:
+### 18. Enable `secret-node` as a system service:

 ```
 sudo systemctl enable secret-node
 ```

-### 18. Start `secret-node` as a system service:
+### 19. Start `secret-node` as a system service:

 ```
 sudo systemctl start secret-node
 ```

-### 18. If everything above worked correctly, the following command will show your node streaming blocks (this is for debugging purposes only, kill this command anytime with Ctrl-C):
+### 20. If everything above worked correctly, the following command will show your node streaming blocks (this is for debugging purposes only, kill this command anytime with Ctrl-C):

 ```bash
 journalctl -f -u secret-node